Dickinson's daguerrotype tripled and colored in yellow blue and red

 REGISTER

-Join Elizabeth Bradley, Education Programs Manager at the Emily Dickinson Museum, for an exploration of digital tools available for teaching and reading Dickinson.
+Join Elizabeth Bradley, Education Programs Manager at the Emily Dickinson Museum, for an introduction to digital tools available for teaching and reading Dickinson.
 We’ll explore the materiality of Dickinson’s poetry and place through online resources that make her story more accessible than ever.
-This workshop will focus on using Dickinson’s manuscripts to explore her innovative poetic practice.
-Attendees will be encouraged to participate through virtual break-out rooms.

 Elizabeth Bradley is the Education Programs Manager at the Emily Dickinson Museum, where they work to create inclusive opportunities for learning, connection, and creative expression.
 In addition to managing programs for K-12 and College students, they curate the Museum’s poetry discussion group and serve on the steering committee of the Tell It Slant Poetry Festival.
 Elizabeth holds an MA with focuses in Nineteenth Century American Cultural History and Public History.
 Outside of work, they enjoy many hobbies, but the most Dickinsonian is exploring the flora and fauna of Western Massachusetts.